Accessibility settings

 Empty homes

-With effect from the 1st April 2020, properties which are unoccupied and unfurnished will be granted a 25% discount for a maximum of six months.
-The full council tax charge will then be payable.
+With effect from the 1 April 2020, properties which are unoccupied and unfurnished will be granted a 25% discount for a maximum of six months.
+The full Council Tax charge will then be payable.

 Empty homes premium

-Please note: As of 1 April 2021, if your property has been continuously empty and unfurnished for more than 10 years the empty homes premium will be 300%.
+As of 1 April 2021, if your property has been continuously empty and unfurnished for more than 10 years, the empty homes premium will be 300%.

 The council has introduced this measure to encourage owners of empty properties to bring them back into use.